mozilla/gcp-ingestion/docs/ingestion-beam/contextual-services-job.md

 ## Data flows for Contextual Services

-Note that in addition to this near real-time Dataflow job, we have several batch workflows for preparing Contextual Services data for both internal analytics use and for sending to external partners.
+Note that in addition to this near real-time Dataflow job, we have several batch workflows for preparing Contextual Services data for both internal analytic use and for sending to external partners.

-Search terms handling starts with [log routing configuration in cloudops-infra](https://github.com/mozilla-services/cloudops-infra/blob/master/projects/merino/tf/modules/log-routing/main.tf) (Mozilla internal) and then proceeds with a series of nightly scheduled queries defined under [`search_terms_derived`](https://github.com/mozilla/bigquery-etl/tree/main/sql/moz-fx-data-shared-prod/search_terms_derived) in `bigquery-etl`.
+Search terms handling starts with [log routing configuration in `cloudops-infra`](https://github.com/mozilla-services/cloudops-infra/blob/master/projects/merino/tf/modules/log-routing/main.tf) (Mozilla internal) and then proceeds with a series of nightly scheduled queries defined under [`search_terms_derived`](https://github.com/mozilla/bigquery-etl/tree/main/sql/moz-fx-data-shared-prod/search_terms_derived) in `bigquery-etl`.
 Additional aggregations for clicks and impressions are defined under [`contextual_services_derived`](https://github.com/mozilla/bigquery-etl/tree/main/sql/moz-fx-data-shared-prod/contextual_services_derived) in `bigquery-etl`.

 Some daily aggregate data is shared with an external partner via the [`adm_export`](https://github.com/mozilla/telemetry-airflow/blob/main/dags/adm_export.py) DAG defined in `telemetry-airflow`.

 ## Beam Pipeline Transforms